ARMmbed/BLEIntros/AdvSamples/CustomGAP.md

 ##Seeing Our Data

+Compile your program and install it on your board (drag and drop it to the board).
+Then decide if you want to use generic apps or the custom-made Evothings app (or use both and compare results).

 ###Generic Apps

-Compile your program and install it on your board (drag and drop it to the board).

 On your phone, start the BLE application ([nRF Master Control Panel](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en) for Android and [LightBlue](https://itunes.apple.com/us/app/lightblue-bluetooth-low-energy/id557428110?mt=8) for iOS).
 It will scan for BLE devices, and should show us ours: